-1. Guerrero University allows students to take graduate courses before they have taken the GRE, but it limits them to no more than three courses and does not admit them into its graduate programs until they have submitted acceptable GRE scores.
-They aren't regular students, and since the school hasn't admitted them, they aren't eligible for FSA.
+Example 1.
+Guerrero University allows students to take graduate courses before they have taken the GRE, but it limits them to no more than three courses and does not admit them into its graduate programs until they have submitted acceptable GRE scores.
+They aren't regular students and aren't eligible for FSA funds.

-2. When Park University accepts students into its graduate programs, it requires that the students receive no grade lower than a "B" in the first three courses.
-During this time the school considers students to be admitted into the program, so they are eligible for FSA.
-If, however, students receive a grade lower than a B in any of the first three classes, their admittance will be withdrawn and they then will be ineligible for FSA.
+Example 2.
+Park University accepts students into its graduate programs on the condition that the students receive no grade lower than a "B" in the first three courses in their program.
+During this time, Park University considers these students to be admitted into the graduate programs, so they are eligible for FSA funds.
+If, however, students receive a grade lower than a B in any of the first three classes, their admittance will be withdrawn, and they then will be ineligible for FSA funds.